qaalabs/fabric/docs/21-deployment-pipelines/instructions.md

 # Lab 21 ~ Implement deployment pipelines in Microsoft Fabric

-Deployment pipelines in Microsoft Fabric let you automate the process of copying   changes made to the content in Fabric items between environments like development, test, and production.
-You can use deployment pipelines to develop and test content before it reaches end users.
-In this exercise, you create a deployment pipeline, and assign stages to the pipeline.
-Then you create some content in a development workspace and use deployment pipelines to deploy it between the Development, Test and Production pipeline stages.

 > **Note**: To complete this exercise, you need to be an member of the Fabric workspace admin role.
 To assign roles see [Roles in workspaces in Microsoft Fabric](https://learn.microsoft.com/en-us/fabric/get-started/roles-workspaces).

-This lab takes approximately **20** minutes to complete.

 ## Create workspaces